 Special Jobs - Super Mario Costumes

-After you have completed Farm Advice #1 and you have reached Fall of your first year or later, the day-job recruiters will randomly have special gold jobs available.
+After you have completed Farming Tips #1 and you have reached Fall of your first year or later, the day-job recruiters will randomly have special gold jobs available.
 These jobs are not difficult, but their rewards are special; your payment will be clothing and coordinating hat based on Nintendo's Super Mario Brothers characters.

 Wearing the complete outfit will trigger a Food Power that lasts for 2 hours.
 If you go to bed wearing a Mario Brothers costume, the next morning you'll wake up with the status effect too.
 Going into your closet to put on the costumes will also trigger the effect.